cheminfo/eln-docs/docs/55_eln/10_eln-toc/README.md

 - Search by entry code or entry description
 - Add a new entry
 - Duplicate an existing entry
-- Hide / Show some of the entries
+- Hide / Show some entries

 ## Show / Hide entries

-You may want to hide some of the entries because they failed or didn't provide useful information.
+You may want to hide some entries because they failed or didn't provide useful information.

 To hide an entry click on the `eye` icon in the list of entries.